who we are

 Cetana’s initial mission was the Cetana Scholars Program that provided scholarships to promising students to pursue degrees in Thailand, Malaysia, the Philippines and the US.
 Each scholar signed a pledge to return to Myanmar and ninety percent of Cetana’s scholars have fulfilled their pledges.

 Since selected scholars did not have the opportunity to develop fluency in English within Burma, Cetana set up English language courses to prepare the scholars for their study abroad.
-These courses provided the foundation for the learning centers that Cetana now operates.
+These courses provided the foundation for the learning centers that Cetana operated until 2021.
 The first learning center was established in Yangon in the early 2000’s.
-Its focus then and now is to offer Burmese youth affordable classes in English.
-Since Burmese education is strongly oriented toward rote learning and memorization, Cetana stresses the development of critical thinking skills.
+Its focus was to offer Burmese youth affordable classes in English.
+Since Burmese education is strongly oriented toward rote learning and memorization, this and the remaining Cetana centers stressed the development of critical thinking skills.

-Cetana’s second learning center in Yangon, on the campus of the Myanmar Theological Institute, provides opportunities for students who prefer to attend courses outside the crowded downtown area.
-It also helps MIT students gain English fluency as they work toward their degrees.
+Cetana’s second learning center in Yangon, on the campus of the Myanmar Theological Institute, provided opportunities for students who prefer to attend courses outside the crowded downtown area.
+It also helped MIT students gain English fluency as they work toward their degrees.

-In 2010, we started Cetana’s first learning center outside Yangon, in Kyaing Tong, a rugged mountainous area in Myanmar’s northeast.
-This center has been a rousing success, with classrooms burgeoning the students of all ages – from tots as young as 6 years old, to professionals, such as dentists and businessmen.
+In 2010, Cynthia Paul, who had been the recipient of a Cetana scholarship that allowed her to attain a Masters in English as a Second Language in Thailand, started Cetana’s first learning center outside Yangon, in Kyaing Tong, a rugged mountainous area in Myanmar’s northeast.
+This center has been a rousing success, with classrooms burgeoning with students of all ages – from tots as young as 6 years old, to professionals, such as dentists and businessmen.
 It is the model for Cetana’s drive to establish learning centers throughout Myanmar.

 Change this in Theme Options